-3.1.5 ParseCommas
+3.1.5 ParseSeparator

 By default, argparse parses multiple arguments by spaces.
-While useful, it can sometimes be more practical, or at least easier to read, arguments parsed by commas when multiple arguments make use of nargs.
-ParseCommas simply takes a string, splits it by commas, and sets the resulting list as the value for the argument.
+While useful, it can sometimes be more practical, or at least easier to read, arguments parsed by commas or some other separator character when multiple arguments make use of nargs.
+ParseSeparator simply takes a string, splits it by the user-defined separator, and sets the resulting list as the value for the argument.
 For example: